 Off-Balance Sheet Arrangements

-As of March 31, 2018 and as of December 31, 2017, we had no off-balance sheet arrangements, including any risk management of commodity pricing or other hedging practices.
+As of December 31, 2016, we had no off-balance sheet arrangements, including any risk management of commodity pricing or other hedging practices.
 However, we may employ hedging and other risk management techniques in the future.